linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 # TWO CASH FLOWS, MANY MONEY MARKET RATES

-Suppose that a money market security can be purchased on January 12 for  $64,000.
-The security matures on March 12, paying$ 65,000.
+Suppose that a money market security can be purchased on January 12 for  \$64,000.
+The security matures on March 12, paying\$ 65,000.
 To review the money market calculations seen so far, let's calculate the interest rate on the security to the nearest one-tenth of a basis point, given the following quotation methods and day-count conventions:

 Add-on Rate, Actual/360
 Add-on Rate, Actual/365